Skip to main content

 2. To see the results of the query, click the Show Result button.
 The Query Result page appears.

-3. In the Query Results page, click the elipses (…) in the lower right corner.
-Choose Export Result.
+3. In the Query Results page, click the Export icon in the upper right corner.
+Choose Export.

 4. The query and its results are saved to a .CSV file on your local computer.